danachen/Javascript/notes/FUNCTIONS.md

 ## Hoisting for function declarations
 * Function declarations are also hoisted to the top of scope
 * Entire function declarations is hoisted, including body
-* These two are equivalent.
+* These two are equivalent

 ```javascript
 console.log(hello());